 - From your Salesforce instance, go to Setup, then in the Quick Find box, type "user".

-- In the list of results, find Build > Customize > Users > Fields and select Fields.
+- In the list of results, find the header titled Build and follow this path: Build > Customize > Users > Fields and select Fields.

 - Scroll down User Custom Fields and click New.

 - Choose the Data type Date and click Next.

 - Enter Field Label as Joining Date and Field Name as Joining_Date.
 The field name should fill in automatically.
 Click Next.

 - From the next page, select Visible to check all the options as Visible.
 Then click Save.